DLR-MF-DAS/SWdevProcess/README.md

 ## Basic Project Management with Kanban

-Kanban is a method to visualize the state of the project popularized by Taiichi Ohno from Toyota
+Kanban is a method to visualize the state of the project popularized by Taiichi Ohno from Toyota.
+Tasks are symbolized by cards placed on a board.
+This cards contain a description of the task, who it is assigned to, its priority and deadline.
+Tasks are place into columns on the board which can be customized.
+In software projects the most common columns are "To Do", "In Progress", and "Done".
+The cards are moved from left to right depending on their status.
+This allows for a quick overview of the state of the project.
+A board is usually created for a relatively self contained project; for example a new feature.

+Kanban is a staple of many Agile methodologies.